karavanis/job_store/README.md

 JobStore
 ========

-Per-request global storage for Sidekiq
+Per-job global storage for Sidekiq

 How to install JobStore?
 ------------------------